 If you trip and fall it is an instinctive reaction to break your fall with your hands and clearly this can cause significant injuries to your wrist.

-Click claim slip trip fall to see how to claim compensation following a tripping accident.
+See our slip trip fall claim article to see how to claim wrist injury compensation following a tripping accident.

 Work accidents generally can cause wrist injuries, but RSI injuries such as carpal tunnel syndrome can affect certain parts of the wrist.

-Click repetitive strain injury to read the page I have written describing RSI injuries from work practices and how to claim compensation from an employer.
+See our repetitive strain injury article describing RSI injuries from work practices and how to claim compensation from an employer.

 3. Motorcycle accident wrist injuries

-RTA's such as car accidents can cause writs injury, but especially road traffic accidents involving motorcycles can lead more often to wrist injury compensation claims.
+Road accidents such as car accidents can cause wrist injury, but especially road traffic accidents involving motorcycles can lead more often to wrist injury compensation claims.

-Click road traffic accident to see the page I have written setting out all the steps to claiming road traffic accident compensation.
+See our road traffic accident article setting out all the steps to claiming road traffic accident compensation.

-How is the amount of wrist injury compensation calculated by your solicitor?
+How is the amount of compensation for wrist injuries calculated by your solicitor?

-To know how much wrist injury compensation you should be able to claim your accident solicitor will look at claims decided in the courts in the past and find a case with similar injuries as those you are suffering from.
-This case can then be used as a precedent - in other words the previous case can be referred to and used to persuade the court or other side to pay similar amounts of wrist injury compensation.
+To know how much wrist injury compensation you should be able to claim your accident solicitor will look at claims decided in the courts in the past to find cases with similar injuries as those you are suffering from.
+This case can then be used as a precedent – in other words the previous case can be referred to and used to persuade the court or other side to pay similar amounts of wrist injury compensation.